-- If you permanently hire a temporary employee who is part of a larger team, pay close attention to those not hired.
+- If you permanently hire a temporary employee who was brought on board at the same time as other “temps”, pay close attention to those not hired.
 Keep them in the loop of your hiring plans.
 Let them know if there is something about their work they can improve upon in order to be considered for hire.
 Let them know how they are contributing as a temporary employee, even if you are not yet ready to hire them.

 - In strategic staffing scenarios, where temporary employees are 70% or more of a workforce doing mission critical work, you can use the employee’s own performance metrics to see where they likely are in their motivational cycle.
-In Light Industrial staffing, for example, you can actually statistically identify the point in the assignment where an employee’s performance starts to deteriorate.
+In an industrial or call center setting, for example, you can actually statistically identify the point in the assignment where an employee’s performance starts to deteriorate.
 Some employers use these points to re-staff the role, or change the work content of temporary employees they want to retain.

-- Long term temp assignments create special challenges, as it is easy to assume they’ll just keep doing what they’ve always done.
-While pay and benefit programs typically get revisited by an employee’s staffing agency employer at the one year mark.
-Consider providing your own special recognition of their contribution to your team at the key benchmarks.
+- Long term temp assignments create special challenges, as it is easy to assume the employee will just keep doing what they’ve always done.
+While pay and benefit programs are the responsibility of your staffing agency, not you, pay attention if you suddenly see a lull in motivation or performance as it may signal the need for some change in pay or benefit eligibility that is causing the employee to feel under employed.
+Also consider providing your own special recognition of their contribution to your team at the key benchmarks.
 Never take long term temps for granted or assume they don’t want to be hired directly.
-Some do, some don’t – know the difference.
+Most do.